La Crucita Water System Project – Honduras

 The project is divided into phases, which will allow us to start right away while we are still seeking funds to complete the project.
 The first phase calls for building the spring box around the water source.
 This will keep the source from being contaminated, and allow for easy daily access to the water.

-The second phase calls for the construction of the conduction line and distribution tank, and installation of the pump.
+The second phase calls for the construction of the conduction line and distribution tank, and the installation of the pump.

 The third and final phase will result in the construction of the distribution network, with taps at each house.